tkf/genrun/README.rst

        spam.gamma: 'logspace(0, 3, base=2, num=10)'
    format: '{i}/run.json'

-does what conceptually equivalently to the following code
+does what the following code conceptually does

 .. code:: python